Archives

 There

-Today is April 14 Planning his birthday For May When he won’t be there And Turnipseed’s daughter is in a play Will Porp come, or Meghan?
+Today is April 14 Planning his birthday for May And Turnipseed’s daughter is in a play Will Porp come, or Meghan?
 Will it matter?
-He won’t be there And we’ll order appetizers And beer He … Continue reading
+He won’t be there We’ll order appetizers and beer He liked Dunkel, once Then the birthday … Continue reading

 Baptisms recalled due to change of pronoun